Frequently Asked Questions

 -Who have autoimmune diseases. (dependent of type and medications, contact before booking)

--Who have diabetes, glaucoma, HIV/Hepatitis, skin cancer, hemophilia
+-Who have HIV/Hepatitis, skin cancer, hemophilia

 -Or if you are taking any immunosuppressant medications or blood thinners (daily).